Open Data Hub logo

 Verification

-Stopping idle notebooks
+Stopping idle workbenches

 Note

-If you have configured your cluster settings to disconnect all users from a cluster after a specified time limit, then this setting takes precedence over the idle notebook time limit.
+If you have configured your cluster settings to disconnect all users from a cluster after a specified time limit, then this setting takes precedence over the idle workbench time limit.
 Users are logged out of the cluster when their session duration reaches the cluster-wide time limit.

 Prerequisites